 Capture requirements in the Requirement Diagram and Requirements Table by creating or importing them in the modeling tool.
 The Requirement Diagram provides modeling constructs to represent text-based requirements and relates them to other modeling elements.
 A Requirement Table is used to type requirements into a spreadsheet-like table.

 Once requirements are gathered you can support them as follows:

-- Importing requirements in ReqIF format from requirement management tools, like IBM DOORS 9.4 and 9.5, IBM DOORS Next Generation, PTC Integrity, Polarion, Siemens Teamcenter, and other tools.
+- Importing requirements in ReqIF format from requirement management tools, such as IBM DOORS 9.4 and 9.5, IBM DOORS Next Generation, PTC Integrity, Polarion, Siemens Teamcenter, and other tools.

-- Importing and syncing requirements from the most commonly used formats as Comma Separated Values (CSV) and Microsoft Excel.
+- Importing and syncing requirements from the most commonly used formats, such as Comma Separated Values (CSV) and Microsoft Excel.

 - Keep data synchronized in real time with IBM DOORS or Cameo Requirements+ via No Magic's Cameo DataHub.

 The relationships among requirements and design elements (such as SysML Blocks, Test Cases, Use Cases, etc.) create a great value in your model.
 You can create relationships such as derive, refine, satisfy, or verify directly in the Requirement Diagram or the Requirement Matrices.

 Visualize and analyze

 Requirements can be visualized in multiple predefined views: